The Do’s and Don’ts of Election Day Selfies

 We’re not kidding.

 Until 2020, taking a photo with your ballot was discouraged by law in Wisconsin.
-But thanks to new legislation passed before the last presidential election, Wisconsin voters can legally snap selfies with their ballots… as long they haven’t been filled out.
+But thanks to legislation passed before the last presidential election, Wisconsin voters can legally snap selfies with their ballots… as long they haven’t been filled out.

 The Badger state is one of 18 states with a law barring the showing of a completed ballot, although it’s rarely enforced.
 Legally, you’re not supposed to show your marked ballot to anyone